David Beckham among mourners at Sven-Goran Eriksson’s funeral in Sweden

 “He’s one of us and we share his glory.
 But when he returned here, he was just one of the hot dog eaters.”

-One elderly fan wore the shirt of IFK Gothenburg, whom Eriksson to led to victory in the UEFA Cup in 1982 before departing to manage Benfica.
+One fan wore the shirt of IFK Goteborg whom Eriksson led to victory in the UEFA Cup in 1982 before departing to manage Benfica.

 The best videos delivered daily